-Companies are subject to 23.5 per cent tax (2015) on income, capital gains, interests, etc. The corporate tax rate will be lowered to 22 per cent in the income year 2016.
+Companies are subject to 22 per cent tax (2017) on income, capital gains, interests, etc.

 Companies can deduct from taxable income expenses incurred when obtaining, ensuring or maintaining the taxable income, though with certain limitations.
 Additionally, companies can obtain a deduction from amortisation of assets.
 Finally - with some limitations - losses realised on tax relevant assets, such as debt and real estate, are deductible.